hugopeixoto/hugopeixoto.net/src/articles/my-conference-livestreaming-setup-at-gambiconf.md

 I arrived at the venue and hit the first issue almost immediately: the screen had a weird resolution of 1366x768.
-My fedora powered macbook pro was able to connect to it, but the organizer's computer (running windows, afaik) was having trouble and the AverMedia device also doesn't support that resolution.
+My fedora powered macbook pro was able to connect to it, but the organizer's computer (running both MacOS and Windows under Parallels) was having trouble and the AverMedia device also doesn't support that resolution.
 I tried to replace the AverMedia with a backup HDMI splitter, but it also didn't work.

 As a last resort, we tried [VDO.Ninja][vdo], which uses WebRTC to transmit video peer to peer.
 We connected my laptop to the venue's screen, loaded